zalilias/aft-blueprints/patterns/multi-region-basic/aft-account-customizations/NETWORK/terraform/README.md

 # Multi Region Basic - Network Customization

 This Terraform configuration is designed to customize the network infrastructure in a multi AWS region.

-The following resources will be deployed by this solution (Not limited to only those below):
+The following resources will be deployed by this solution (not limited to those below):

-- Centralized Egress VPC
-- Centralized Endpoints VPC
+- AWS Transit Gateway
 - Amazon VPC IP Address Manager (IPAM)
-- AWS Transit Gateway
+- Centralized Egress VPC with NAT Gateway
-- AWS Systems Manager Parameters
+- Centralized Endpoints VPC for Route 53 Endpoints and VPC Endpoints
+- Amazon Route 53 Private Hosted Zone
-- Amazon Route 53
+- Amazon Route 53 Endpoint Resolvers and Rules

 ## How to use

-Update the `variable.auto.tfvars` file with the corresponding values:
+Update the `variable.auto.tfvars` file with the corresponding values for:

 ### Amazon VPC IP Address Manager (IPAM)